gnarlyquack/dr-strangetest-documentation/content/writing-tests.md

 prerequisite saved a result, that result is provided to the dependent.
 Otherwise, no test result is available.

-This explanation may be conceptually difficult to grasp, so here is an example that hopefully demonstrates this more clearly:
+Here is an example that demonstrates these concepts:

 ```php
 <?php